Drink Outside the Box

 Enter Katie Button.
 In 2014, the four-time James Beard nominee followed her Curaté debut with Nightbell, showcasing hyperlocal ingredients.
 Raising the bar on forage-to-table, Muskat partnered with Nightbell in 2016, where mixologist Phoebe Esmon now regularly serves grass-to-glass.
 Chaga Black Russian, Honey Locust Margarita, Wild Carrot Daiquiri… it all depends on what patrons bring in.
 The experience has been featured in Food & Wine, Microshiner, Beautiful Booze, and MAXIM.

 As always, Asheville is on the cutting edge of a worldwide trend.
-Recent books on dirt-to-drink include Forager’s Cocktails, Wild Cocktails, Wild Drinks, Wild Mixology, The Wildcrafted Cocktail, and Wild Cocktails (due in 2018).
+Recent books on dirt-to-drink include The Wildcrafted Cocktail, Forager’s Cocktails, Wild Cocktails, Wild Drinks, and Wild Mixology.
 Still, Asheville offers the only guided DIYld experience in the country.
 Such extreme cuisine is no surprise in what may be the most progressive city in the South.
 But what makes Asheville an acclaimed destination has been true for millenia: it’s only natural.

 So drink different.
 Ready to put your catch down the hatch?
 Come to Asheville and go wild.
 Here’s to mud in your eye!